TNT-JEFFERSON/TERRENEITOR/🏎️ Prototypes and sketches/README.md

 <img src="Second prototype (frontal view).jpeg" width="400"> <img src="Second prototype (another front view).jpeg" width="400">

 However, there was another problem, in the two images below you can see that for this prototype we had two dc motors, each one working for each wheel, but this violated the rules of the WRO 2024 competition so we had to changed it eventually.
+You can also see the cicuit and how wide and big it was, which lead to the robot being very slow (you can see this in the `videos` folder.

 <img src="Second prototype (back view).jpeg" width="400" height="600"> <img src="Second prototype (cenital view).jpeg" width="400">